Attribute Mapping

 - Enter the Maximum length and Allowed number of values.

-- Click on the Save settings button.
+- Click on the Save button.

-Configure Custom Attribute Mapping
+Configure Advance Attribute Mapping

-- Under the OAuth Server Attribute Name drop-down, select the attribute in which you have received the First Name of the user.
+- Under the OAuth Server Attribute drop-down, select the attribute in which you have received the First Name of the user.
 In our example, we are receiving the First name of the user under the name attribute.
 So we will select the name attribute from the drop-down.

 - Now, from the Drupal Machine Name drop-down, select the machine name of the First name field that we created earlier.

-- Once you have mapped all the required fields as per your use case, scroll down and click on the Save Configuration button.
+- Once you have mapped all the required fields as per your use case, scroll down and click on the Save button.

 Let’s see how this works